-The fulfilment of the provisions of this paragraph shall be demonstrated by the manufacturer to the technical service during the inspection of the safety approach as part of the assessment to Annex Y [CEL] and according to the relevant tests in Annex X.
+The fulfilment of the provisions of this paragraph shall be demonstrated by the manufacturer to the technical service during the inspection of the safety approach as part of the assessment to Annex Y [CEL] and according to the relevant tests in Annex X. 19

 - 2.10.1.
-An emergency manoeuvre shall be carried out only in case of an imminent collision risk as described in paragraph 2.5.5. - 2.10.2.
-This manoeuvre shall decelerate the vehicle up to its full braking performance if necessary and/or perform an automatic evasive manoeuvre, whichever is the most appropriate.
+An emergency manoeuvre shall be carried out in case of an imminent collision risk as described in paragraph 2.5.5. - 2.10.2.
+This manoeuvre shall decelerate the vehicle up to its full braking performance if necessary and/or may perform an automatic evasive manoeuvre, when appropriate.